Jump to:

 History

 The presentation can be varied.
 Symptoms may be generalized due to increased intracranial pressure (headache with nausea or vomiting, personality changes, impaired gait) or focal.
 Focal presentations depend on the site of the tumor and can include hemiparesis, visual field defects, or speech impairment.
 In addition to location, size and mass effect will affect clinical presentation and history.
-Headache, nausea/vomiting, or seizures are common presenting symptoms.
-Lesions within the occipital lobe can affect vision while lesions within the temporal lobe can lead to changes in memory, hearing, and speech.
-Personality changes, mood changes, sleep disturbance, hallucination and psychosis have also been reported.
+Headache, nausea/vomiting, cognitive decline, or seizures are common presenting symptoms.
+Lesions within the occipital lobe can affect vision, while lesions within the temporal lobe can lead to changes in memory, hearing, and speech.
+Personality changes, mood changes, sleep disturbance, hallucination, and psychosis have also been reported.
 Differential diagnosis includes stroke, epilepsy, abscess, and hydrocephalus.
 History should include onset, associated symptoms, and inquiry about risk factors.

 Physical examination